KumarSampurn/Typing_tutor/README.md

 # Typing Tutor

-A command line base typing tutor

-This is a 2nd sem project to help with understanding of computer language C .
-It has diffreent modules where we can practice diffrent sorts of typing.
-It is a portotype of monkey type , where it takes number of words from a databse (word.txt) then asks user to print it.
+This is a command line driven Typing Tutor in C language .

+## How Does it work ??
+It has diffrent modules in which you can run the program in like

+* Time vs Speed mode
+* Time vs Words Mode
+* Speed Vs Words Mode
+* letter mode
+  * Home row
+  * Bottom Row
+  * Top Row
+  * Numeric Mode
+  * Special Charecters Mode
+* Word mode

+### Working of Word mode
+We read desired word mode The database then expect the user to type the same.